 Because HydraFacial is a non-invasive process that is mild on the skin, it is recommended that you schedule regular appointments to keep your skin looking as radiant as it did after your first treatment.

-Because your skin is continually renewing itself and because dead skin cells are always being pushed up to the epidermis from the dermis, a monthly HydraFacial treatment can assist to remove these cells and the congestion, dullness, and flakiness they cause.
+Because your skin is continually renewing itself and because dead skin cells are always being pushed up to the epidermis from the dermis, a monthly HydraFacial treatment can assist in removing these cells and the congestion, dullness, and flakiness they cause.

 Is There a Limit to How Often You Can Get a HydraFacial?